National Vietnam War Veterans Day Wreath-Laying

-The United States of America Vietnam War Commemoration hosts a Joint Wreath-Laying Ceremony at the Vietnam Veterans Memorial in Washington, D.C., March 29, 2023.
-The ceremony was held in recognition of National Vietnam War Veterans Day.
-(U.S. Army photo by Sgt.
-XaViera Masline)
+U.S. Army Sgt.
+1st Class of The United States Army Band plays "Taps" for a Joint Wreath-Laying Ceremony at the Vietnam Veterans Memorial in Washington, D.C., March 29, 2023.

 |Date Taken: